7,065,000 pageviews

 As a young man who grew up in southern California's Orange County, Ronald Franklin Gilbert, the son of a physician, played in a rock band and worked as a stockbroker.
 In the late 1980s he followed in his father's footsteps by becoming a doctor.
 In 1993 Dr. Gilbert joined the Orange County Urology Group housed at the Hoag Health Center in Newport Beach.
 The Huntington Beach resident, as a urologist, treated patients with prostrate cancer and bladder conditions as well as with a variety of sexual dysfunctions.
 He performed vasectomies, prostate surgery and other urology related medical procedures.
 Dr. Gilbert's colleagues considered him one of the best in his field.

 Stanwood F. Elkus, a 75-year-old retired barber from Elsinore, California told a friend on January 27, 2013 that Dr. Gilbert had botched his prostate surgery 21 years earlier at a Veteran's Administration hospital.
 (While Dr. Gilbert had worked at that VA facility then, there was no record of him operating on Mr. Elkus.)
 To his friend, Elkus said, "I had surgery and now I am worse than before the surgery."
-According to Elkus, Dr. Gilbert's operation had aggravated his incontinence problem rather than fix it.
+According to Mr. Elkus, Dr. Gilbert's operation had aggravated his incontinence problem rather than fix it.

-The following afternoon at 2:30 Stanwood Elkus showed up at the Hoag Health Center for his appointment with Dr. Gilbert.
+The following afternoon at 2:30, Stanwood Elkus showed up at the Hoag Health Center for his appointment with Dr. Gilbert.
 He had made the appointment using a fake name.
 Fifteen minutes later, when Dr. Gilbert walked into the examination room, the patient shot him several times in the upper body, killing him instantly.

-After the shooting, Mr. Elkus emerged from the examination room holding a .45-caliber handgun.
+After the shooting Mr. Elkus emerged from the examination room holding a .45-caliber handgun.
 "Call the police," he said.
 "I'm insane."

 Newport Beach police officers arrived at the doctor's office eight minutes after the murder.
-They disarmed and arrested Elkus in the examination room.
+They disarmed and arrested Mr. Elkus in the examination room.
 A few hours later police officers searched the shooter's home in Lake Elsinore.

-On Wednesday, January 30, 2013,Stanwood Elkus stood before an Orange County arraignment judge who officially charged him with murder.
+On Wednesday, January 30, 2013 Stanwood Elkus stood before an Orange County arraignment magistrate who charged him with murder.
 The judge set Elkus' bail at $1 million.
 The prisoner was booked into the Orange County Jail.

 On May 9, 2014 Stanwood Elkus settled a wrongful death suit brought by members of Dr. Gilbert's family.
 To shield his assets from the civil suit plaintiffs Mr. Elkus tried to transfer his ownership of eight houses and condominiums in Lake Forest, Huntington Beach and Lake Elsinore to his sister.
 A judge granted the plaintiff's injunction that stopped the real estate transactions.
 The accused murder's assets were valued at $2 million.